-On software projects, a solid list of requirements makes testing easier as test cases can be linked to requirements to cross check that all requirements have been covered (test coverage).
+On software projects, a solid list of requirements makes testing easier as test cases can be linked to requirements.
+This lets you cross check that all requirements have been covered (test coverage).

 Gathering formal requirements before the project starts removes any nasty surprises as the project progresses.
 In fact, history has shown that the more time you spend up front on defining requirements, the less time you spend on development and rework.

 On an agile project you may only define the high-level requirements up front.
-During each iteration you would then prioritise those requirements and then only refine to top three or four selected for that sprint.
+During each iteration you would then prioritise those requirements.
+After that you would refine further to the top three or four selected for that sprint.

 We’ll be exploring the different kinds of project requirements in a follow up blog.

-Psoda has a complete requirements management module to make this task easier.
-To try it for yourself sign up for a free trial.
+If you’re looking for an easier way to gather requirements, look no further than Psoda.
+It has a complete requirements management module to make this task easier.
+To try it for yourself sign up for a free 30 day trial.